Dzsek/pretense/README.md

 |Hercules*|Yes|Yes|92|
 |UH-60L|Yes|Yes|11|

->*Note that the Hercules cargo drop is not supported at this time, logistics can only be done using the radio menu
+>Note: The Hercules cargo drop is not supported at this time, logistics can only be done using the radio menu

 ## 3. Missions